asynkron/gam-web/src/docs/Why GAM.md

 * Automobile and Traffic Systems
 * Health Care
 * Data Analytics

 and many more.
-Any system with the need for high throughput and low latency is a good candidate for using Akka.NET.
+Any system with the need for high throughput and low latency is a good candidate for using GAM.

 Actors let you manage service failures (Supervisors), load management (back-off strategies, timeouts and processing-isolation), as well as both horizontal and vertical scalability (add more cores and/or add more machines).

-Here's what some of the Akka users have to say about how they are using Akka: http://stackoverflow.com/questions/4493001/good-use-case-for-akka

 All this in the ApacheV2-licensed open source project.